-Most experts agree that SSVs are identified by applications and that these applications are challenging to the valve’s ability to provide a minimum acceptable level of performance over a minimum acceptable duration.
+Most experts agree that to define Severe Service Valves (SSVs), they must identify the application it will be used for.
+These applications must be challenging to the valve’s ability to provide a minimum acceptable level of performance over a minimum acceptable duration.

 Severe Service Valves can be found in non-return, isolation and control functions, although it is recognized that Severe Service Control Valves (SSCVs) do have reasonable industry agreement on what can define severe service.
 Severe Service Isolation Valves (SSIVs) do not have nearly as clear agreement or understanding.